glipari/pyqgen/README.md

 this file represent *groups of questions*; the second level headings represent the questions ; deeper level headings represent solutions.

-An example of database of questions is available HERE.
+An example of database of questions is available [here](examples/db-fs.org).

 PyQGen produces an org-mode file which contains the exams.
 This can later be transformed into a PDF file via LaTeX.

-PyGen also produces an excel sheet for easy of correction and grading.
+PyGen also produces an excel sheet for correction and grading.

 ## Installing